HR policies

 7 – Disciplinary consequences

-Creating an annual leave policy takes a lot of work, and that's where it shouldn't just be brushed off by your employees as vague guidelines, but as a set of rules that they need to follow.
+Creating an annual leave policy takes a lot of work, so you don’t want it to be brushed off by your employees as vague guidelines.

-To guarantee the respect of your annual leave policy and the standardisation of HR processes across your business, you should think about outlining the potential disciplinary consequences for team members who refuse to comply with the policy wording.
+To emphasise the importance of your annual leave policy and HR processes, you should think about communicating the potential disciplinary consequences for anyone who fails to comply with the policy.

 This can include, but is not limited to: